Kate BystrovaKB

 6. Keep measuring

 Once you know what metrics you're trying to affect, having outlined your public relations strategy and the tactics that will carry you through to victory, measure everything.
-(Here's a handy list of excellent analytics tools that can help!)
+(Here's a handy list of excellent PR analytics tools that can help!)

 Measure before you start doing anything, so you know where the starting line is.